freeCodeCamp/guide/src/pages/html/attributes/onclick-event-attribute/index.md

 ## Onclick Event Attribute

+The onclick element is an event handler that is used to fire an event as soon as it is initiated. eg.-
+<div class="button" onClick="function()"></div>
+here on clicking the button the JS function() function is called

 When the element is clicked fires a event.

 It works just like the *onclick method* or `addEventListener('click')` to the element.